hyperledger/aries-rfcs/features/0418-rich-schema-encoding/README.md

 What the prior effort lacked was a corresponding enhancement of schema infrastructure which would have provided the necessary typing of attribute values.

+## Unresolved questions

+- We are not defining Rich Schema objects as DID DOCs for now.
+We may re-consider this in future once DID DOC format is finalized.
+- It may make sense to extend DID specification to include using DID for referencing Rich Schema objects.
+- The proposed canonicalization form of a content to be used for DID's id-string generation is in a Draft version, so we may find a better way to do it.

 ## Implementations